Home videos can be more than just a hobby — they can be a money-maker, for businesses and individuals alike.

 Find something that you love and create videos about it.
 Be yourself.
 Share stories about how your company has changed lives.
 Chances are, there are other people out there that will connect with what you have to say.

-Worth $16.5 million, Daniel Middleton goes by DanTDM online.
-He’s a British YouTuber, professional gamer and author.
+Worth $18.5 million, Daniel Middleton goes by DanTDM online.
+He’s a British YouTuber, professional gamer, and author.
 On his YouTube channel he covers video games, but he’s best known for his videos on Minecraft.

-Best known for his videos about his dog, Logan Paul is a YouTube sensation that now has a clothing line and stars in a few television series and movies.
-He is worth $12.5 million.
+Best known as the second half of the Paul brothers, Logan Paul is a controversial YouTube sensation that has turned his online fame into a profitable clothing line and stars in a few television series and movies.
+He is worth $14.5 million.